Tiendil/world-builders-2023/categorical-analysis/presentation/body.md

 ## Real world anchors
 - Real places
 - Folklore creatures
-- Memes as the modern folklore / manifestation of paranormal
+- Memes and trends as the manifestation of paranormal
 - Corruption
 - Equality
 - Diversity